IsotopeLtd/isotope/lib/src/registrar/README.md

 Registrar registrar = Registrar.instance;
 ```

 Through this any call to `instance` in any package of a project will get the same instance of `Registrar`.
-I still recommend just to assign the instance to a global variable in your project as it is more convenient and doesn't harm (also it allows you to give your service locator your own name).
+I still recommend just to assign the instance to a global variable in your project as it is more convenient and doesn't harm (also it allows you to give your service registry your own name).

 ```Dart